moodysalem/moodysalem.github.io/_posts/2017-10-23-Using_Travis_CI_to_Deploy_Ethereum_Smart_Contracts.markdown

   - Travis runs `truffle migrate` on your desired networks
   - Travis runs `npm publish` with the contract build artifacts
 1. Update my UI package to point at the latest contract package version
-  - Use your package via `require('contract-package/build/contracts/Contract.json')`
+  - Use your contract artifacts via `require('contract-package/build/contracts/Contract.json')`

 ### Get an infura API key